Regional Labour Demand

 Regional Australia job vacancies

-The five regions that recorded the largest monthly increases in vacancies in March 2023 are
+The five regions that recorded the largest monthly increases in vacancies in October 2023 are:

-In terms of the occupations being demanded, the most vacancies are for Professional roles (26% of all vacancies in March), followed by Technicians and Trades roles (16%), Community and Personal Service roles (13%), and Clerical and Administrative roles (13%).
+In terms of the occupations being demanded, the most vacancies are for Professional roles (29% of all vacancies in October), followed by Technicians and Trades roles (15%), and Community and Personal Service roles (13%).

 SOURCES The Internet Vacancy Index is updated monthly by the Department of Education Skills, Employment and Business (https://labourmarketinsights.gov.au/our-research/internet-vacancy-index/).
 The RAI has an interactive Regional Job Vacancy map of the data showing vacancies in 37 regions across Australia (regionalaustralia.org.au/home/regional-jobs-vacancy-map).